 By David Hudnall, DMD

 How many times have you noticed patients that look prematurely old because they have missing teeth and have lost lip and facial support?
 Maintaining bone levels as patients mature is an ongoing battle in dentistry.
-When teeth are removed, bone height and width diminish precipitously, creating a dilemma for future aesthetics and restoration stability.
-The key to maintaining a more age-appropriate appearance and offering better restorative options is maintaining more bone before it has the opportunity to resorb.
+After tooth extraction, bone height and width diminish precipitously, creating a dilemma for future aesthetics and restoration stability.

 What is Socket Preservation in Dentistry?